Our Team

 Details

-Ann-Marie Schreiber is a PhD student studying the biomechanics of swallowing following tracheostomy and the science behind the implementation of evidence-based practice.
-She received both?her B.A. in Psychology and M.Sc. in Speech-Language Pathology at the University of Alberta.
-Ann-Marie has extensive clinical experience in acute care?and rehabilitation?hospitals in Canada, the UK and Australia, with a?particular interest in critical care.
+Ann-Marie Schreiber is a PhD candidate studying the biomechanics of swallowing in the context of breathe-swallow coordination.
+She received both her B.A. in Psychology and M.Sc. in Speech-Language Pathology at the University of Alberta.
+Ann-Marie has extensive clinical experience in acute care and rehabilitation hospitals in Canada, the UK and Australia, with a particular interest in critical care.

 Work Learn Project Assistant